lukehanson2429/southeast-feasts/README.md

 * As an existing user how do I log into my account?
 * As an existing user how do I view my profile?
 * As an existing user how do I share a new recipe?
+* As an existing user how do I edit an existing recipe?
-* As an existing user how do I edit/delete an existing recipe?
+* As an existing user how do I delete an existing recipe?
+* As an existing user how do I view my own recipes that I've added?

 ## Design